darktable-org/dtdocs/content/special-topics/mem-performance.md

 ## balanced OpenCL versus CPU tiling

-On many machines we find pretty fast multicore cpus with a lot of system ram but a significantly smaller gpu memory with somewhat restricted number crunching power (like typical integrated graphics).
-There is no problem using OpenCL code in modules as long as that doesn't lead to excessive tiling with large overlapping areas because of large requirements.
-In such cases it might be better to run untiled cpu code instead of heavy tiling on your gpu.

-While processing the pipeline we estimate overall workloads for both OpenCL and CPU (this is not static but depends on parameters set in the module thus defining the tile size, number of tiles and tile overlap.
+In most cases, running a processing module on a high-powered GPU (the OpenCL codepath) is significantly faster than running the same module using the CPU codepath.
+However, many users have fast multi-core CPUs with a large amount of system RAM, but a GPU with significantly lower capabilities (typically, integrated graphics with small amounts of dedicated memory).
+Use of OpenCL code in these cases can lead to excessive tiling, and it is often better to run a module without tiling using the CPU codepath than to attempt to use OpenCL with heavy tiling.

-In most cases we would prefer the OpenCL code to be executed even if that would mean tiling as the graphics cards is mostly much faster (often 10 times faster if it is a dedicated card).
+While processing the pipeline, darktable attempts to determine which mode will be best for a given module by estimating the expected workloads for both OpenCL and CPU codepaths.
+In most cases it will prefer the OpenCL codepath even if that would mean tiling the image, since OpenCL is typically much faster than running the CPU code (often as much as 10 times faster if it is a dedicated card).

-If the ratio of estimated workloads (CPU vs GPU) is larger than the **advantage** hint, dt will use the CPU for processing that specific module.
+If the ratio of estimated workloads (CPU vs GPU) is larger than the **advantage hint** (see below), darktable will use the CPU for processing that module, else it will use the GPU.

 ## device-specific OpenCL configuration